Horse-Training for Flexibility, Part 1

 A lot of people have the tendency to want to use the outside leg to turn.
 In a circle to the right, they want to use a heavy left leg.
 But that turns the head to the left and takes the ribs to the right, and the body is not bending into the circle.

 Your horse’s joint health is important to his flexibility and versatility.
 Make sure your young horse grows up with healthy joints by learning how to properly care for them.
-Download your FREE copy of AQHA’s Young Horse Joint Health report today.
+Download your FREE copy of AQHA’s Young Horse Joint Health e-book today.

 To get a proper bend to the right, you need the ribs to go to the left so the body arcs around your right leg.
 If you’re standing and I poke you in the right rib, your head will go to the right and you’re going to arc on that right side.
 It’s the same with the horse and his reaction to your inside leg.